game-ci/documentation/docs/github/v2/06-remote-builder.md

 # Remote builder

-## What is it?
+## TL;DR / What is it?

-**You can use remote builder to send a build from any supported git platform to any of the supported remote builder types.**
+**You can use remote builder to send a build from any supported git platform to a Kubernetes cluster or AWS.**

+## Benefits

 1. Larger options and more control over disk size, memory and CPU.
 You can build projects of almost any size.
 2. Scale up to much larger numbers of builds easily and fully on demand.

+## GitHub Actions and Game Development

 GitHub Actions by default run on build machines provided by GitHub.
 You can see info about the specifications of the build machines [here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).

 For Unity projects the available disk size is quite small.
 You may experience an error related to running out of disk space.
 You may also want to run the build on a server with more memory or processing resources.

-### Run builds on a cloud provider like AWS

-_This is billed on demand and costs nothing unless you store the builds._

-✔️ **AWS** is supported.

-⚠ **GCP** planned, Google Cloud Run needs to release support for NFS.

-⚠ **Azure** planned, the needed technologies are already supported.

 ### Run builds on a Kubernetes cluster